Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 In the public cloud, physical cores aren’t directly visible to customers, so Oracle uses vCPUs as the basis for licensing.
 The core licensing rules in authorized public clouds (AWS, Azure, GCP) are:

 - Oracle Enterprise Edition (Processor Metric): Count two vCPUs as one Oracle Processor license if the cloud instance uses hyper-threading (most instance types do).
 If hyper-threading is disabled (or unused), one vCPU counts as 1 Oracle processor license.
-Oracle does not apply its on-premises Core Factor table in cloud environments – each vCPU is treated uniformly regardless of underlying processor type.
+Oracle does not apply its on-premises Core Factor table in cloud environments; each vCPU is treated uniformly, regardless of the underlying processor type.
 For example, an AWS VM with four vCPUs (hyper-threaded) requires 2 Oracle processor licenses.
 If that VM had only one vCPU, it would still require 1 license (license counts are always rounded up to whole numbers; you cannot fractionalize a processor license).

 - Named User Plus (NUP) licensing: If you choose to license by Named User Plus (a per-user metric) instead of by Processor, the same vCPU mapping rules apply to determine the number of processors for minimum user counts.
 Oracle’s standard user minimums must be met (for instance, Enterprise Edition databases typically require at least 25 Named User Plus licenses per processor, and SE2 requires 10 Named Users per 8 vCPUs in the cloud).
 Named User licensing can sometimes reduce costs for non-production or low-user-count environments.
 However, it is only viable if you strictly control user access and meet these minimum quantities.